 Clear Yes or No (Based on Use Case)

 Yes, laser printers can print photos for basic needs.
+However, studies and printing industry comparisons show that inkjet printers still produce better colour accuracy and smoother gradients for photo printing.
 No, they are not ideal for high-quality or professional photo printing.

 Who Should Use Laser Printers for Photos